 The New Student Precinct will be located on the corner of Grattan and Swanston Streets and will be bordered by Monash Road to the north and the School of Engineering precinct to the west.

-The site includes nine existing buildings, including the Sidney Myer Asia Centre designed by Nation Fender Katsalidis Architects in 2002.
+The site includes 10 existing buildings, nine of which are part of the project’s scope, with the exception of the Sidney Myer Asia Centre designed by Nation Fender Katsalidis Architects in 2002.

 The project scope entails the adaptive reuse of the existing buildings with extensive refurbishments and facade treatments, as well as the construction of a new arts and cultural building, which will be four storeys with a roof top space.
 The John Smyth Building on Swanston Street will be replaced with a new five-storey development.